Developing leaders in Africa: new programme with health NGOs

 The International Health Leadership Development Programme (IHLDP) has been commissioned by the Kenya Red Cross and the International HIV/AIDS Alliance to strengthen the leadership skills of experienced managers working on a range of health care and relief projects, both within their own organisations and in affiliated organisations.

-The programme follows a very similar model to the International Management Programme (IMPM) to which the Kenya Red Cross and the Alliance have sent senior teams, but the IHLDP is specifically tailored to sharing expertise and experience across the health care sector.
+The programme follows a very similar model to the International Masters Program for Managers (IMPM) to which the Kenya Red Cross and the Alliance have sent senior teams, but the IHLDP is specifically tailored to sharing expertise and experience across the health care sector.

 “The Alliance wanted to provide an innovative and relevant leadership programme to support the management and leadership practice of senior managers within our linking organisations,” says Shaun Mellors, Associate Director: Africa at the International HIV/AIDS Alliance.
 “The IHLDP provides the platform for this to happen, and by understanding the realities in which managers are working it enables managers to become more reflective and aware of their own management practice and how this can be improved.”